unrealwork/atsd-use-cases/IRSTaxFilings_2018/README.md

 The following queries will be shown here:

-* Year-on-year change based on calander day;
+* Year-on-year change based on calendar day;
 * Year-on-year change based on calendar index position.

 #### Year-on-Year Change based on calendar day